Adversarial Attack and Defense on Point Sets: Preliminaries

 \subsection{Deep Learning on Point Clouds}

 Point clouds are widely involved in modern 3D vision research.
-Shape classification on ModelNet40 dataset \cite{wu20153d} is one of important tasks that benchmark this area.
+Shape classification on ModelNet40 dataset \cite{wu20153d} is one of the most important tasks that benchmark this area.
 Voxel-based methods \cite{su2015multi, qi2016volumetric}, which classify pre-rendered point clouds with 2D / 3D CNNs, require computation-intensive rendering and (regular or sparse) convolution operation, hindering the real-time application in practice.

-Alternatively, learning directly on point sets provides several advantages on speed and accuracy, with the requirements of 1) \emph{permutation-invariance} and 2) ability to process \emph{size-varying} data.
-PointNets \cite{qi2016pointnet} and DeepSets \cite{zaheer2017deep} pioneer this direction, and it has become a mainstream on reasoning about point clouds.
-To make the networks able to consume point sets, they use a stack of symmetric functions based on (max-)pooling to build the neural networks.
+Alternatively, learning directly on point sets provides several advantages on speed and accuracy, with the requirements of 1) \emph{permutation-invariance} and 2) ability to process \emph{size-varying} data. \tifs{The classification of sets is called multi-instance learning and it was introduced in \cite{dietterich1997solving}.
+The classifier for deep sets was first introduced in \cite{pevny2017using} \cite{edwards2016towards}.
+Recently, PointNets \cite{qi2016pointnet} and DeepSets \cite{zaheer2017deep} achieve great performance, }and it has become a mainstream on reasoning about point clouds.
+To make the networks able to consume point sets, they use a stack of symmetric functions based on \tifs{max-pooling (or average-pooling)} to build the neural networks.
 PointNet++ \cite{pointnetplusplus} extends PointNet by introducing hierarchical structure with spatial nearest-neighbor graphs, and achieves better classification performance.
-Subsequent methods \cite{pointcnn, pointsift} improve the core operations in the hierarchical structure, and DGCNN \cite{wang2018dynamic} introduces a dynamic way to build spatial-neighbor graphs.
-We refer these networks as \emph{Point Cloud Networks (PC-Nets)} for simplicity.
+Subsequent methods (e.g., SO-Net \cite{li2018so}, PointCNN \cite{pointcnn}, PointSIFT\cite{pointsift}) improve the core operations within the hierarchical structure, and DGCNN \cite{wang2018dynamic} introduces a dynamic way to build spatial-neighbor graphs. \tifs{As for theoretically correctness guarantee for these method families, it is provided in \cite{pevny2018approximation}.} We refer these networks as \emph{Point Cloud Networks (PC-Nets)} for simplicity.